 Whats it all about?

 • Losing our virginity…it happens to almost all of us, no matter who we are or where we come from.
 How did it happen for you?
 Ever wondered what other people think and feel about this never-to-be-repeated experience?
-And how much more do we learn as we grow up?
 I am on a mission to find out.
-Follow my journey as I collect stories from as wide a selection of British people as possible.
+Follow my journey as I collect stories from as wide a selection of people as possible.
 From men and women, old and young, gay, straight, Christian, Muslim and Catholic, from the funny and the sad, to the happy and occasionally, the unbelievable.
-How do I find people to interview?
-Why do they talk to me?
-I am in search of the truth.
+I am in search of the one story that we rarely share.
 Come and join my adventure.

 Contribute your story?